 I don’t ride in a pair of special bicycle shorts.
 I just cycle in a pair of black Hurley shorts – like the kind you might find at your local surf/skate shop.

-In addition to the rain pants I was carrying, I also packed and occasionally wore a heavy-duty set of snow pants from Patagonia.
+In addition to the rain pants I was carrying, I also packed and occasionally wore a heavy-duty set of snow pants from The North Face.
 I only wore these pants on very cold and windy days (because I would get hot and start sweating otherwise), but the snow pants certainly were nice to have when the weather made a turn for the worse.

 In addition to the single bike jersey I packed and wore on the bike each day, I also had a couple regular T-shirts that I wore to sleep in at night and wear around town or in my campsite in the evenings.

-I rotate between the two pairs of underwear that I carry – with one pair almost constantly being in the process of being cleaned or dried.
+I rotate between the two pairs of Merino underwear that I carry – with one pair almost constantly being in the process of being cleaned or dried.
+Icebreaker is a great brand.

 In addition to the lightweight gloves I carry, I also pack and occasionally ride in a pair of full-blown winter snow gloves – the kind you might go skiing or snowboarding in.
 These are especially good to have when the temperature drops below freezing.